 Unity Presidents' Council

-The Unity Presidents' Council (UPC) comprises the chairs and co-chairs of all nine Unity organizations.
+The Unity Presidents' Council (UPC) comprises the chairs and co-chairs of all ten Unity organizations.
 The council meets every other week to hear and address concerns.
 It strives to create a climate in Unity that embraces community building and encourages collaboration to achieve common goals as a united entity.

 Presented on Ivy Day in May, the Unity Award goes to the student(s) who has made the most outstanding contribution toward promoting diversity and multiculturalism in the Smith College community.